Curse of the Devil (1973)

 • A lengthy theatrical trailer, possibly newly created.
 Contains spoilers.
 (3m 20s)

 Cuts?
-The film is believed to be fully uncut.
+Believed to be fully uncut.
+Print language is English.

 Summary